robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/ListenerInterface.rst

         def close(self):
             self.outfile.close()

-The third example implements the same functionality as the previous one, but uses Java instead of Python.
+The following example implements the same functionality as the previous one, but uses Java instead of Python.

 .. sourcecode:: java